-A law was now passed forbidding any one to vote at these elections unless he was a resident of the county and possessed of landed property yielding an annual income of forty shillings (\$200).\(^1\) Subsequently it was further enacted that no county candidate should be eligible unless he was a man of means and social standing.
-These two measures were blows against the free self-government of the nation, since their manifest tendency was to make the House of Commons represent the property rather than the people of the country.
+A law was now passed forbidding any one to vote at these elections unless he was a resident of the county and possessed of 1422-1461 SELF-DESTRUCTION OF FEUDALISM landed property yielding an annual income of forty shillings (\$200).1 Subsequently it was further enacted that no county candidate should be eligible unless he was a man of means and social standing.

+These two measures were blows against the free self-government of the nation, since their manifest tendency was to make the House of Commons represent the property rather than the people of the country (§ 371).
+(See, too, Summary of Constitutional History in the Appendix, page xiii, § 14.)

-350. Cade's Rebellion. - In 1450 a formidable rebellion broke out in Kent, then, as now, one of the most independent and democratic counties in England.
-The leader was Jack Cade, who called himself by the popular name of Mortimer, claiming to be cousin to Richard, Duke of York, a nephew of that Edmund Mortimer, now dead, whom Henry IV. had unjustly deprived of his succession to the crown.
+350. Cade's Rebellion (1450). - A formidable rebellion broke out in Kent (1450), then, as now, one of the most independent and democratic counties in England.
+The leader was Jack Cade, who called himself by the popular name of Mortimer (§ 309, note 1, and § 331).
+He claimed to be cousin to Richard, Duke of York, a nephew of that Edmund Mortimer, now dead, whom Henry IV had unjustly deprived of his succession to the Crown.

-Cade, who was a mere adventurer, was quite likely used as a tool by plotters much higher than himself, who, by putting him forward, could thus judge whether the country was ready for a revolution and change of sovereigns.
+Cade, who was a mere adventurer, was quite likely used as a tool by plotters much higher than himself.
+By putting him forward they could judge whether the country was ready for a revolution and change of sovereigns.

-Wat Tyler's rebellion, seventy years before, was almost purely social in its character, having for its object the emancipation of the enslaved laboring classes.
+Wat Tyler's rebellion, seventy years before (§ 303), was almost purely social in its character, having for its object the emancipation of the enslaved laboring classes.
 Cade's insurrection was, on the contrary, almost wholly political.
 His chief complaint was that the people were not allowed their free choice in the election of representatives, but were forced by the nobility to choose candidates they did not want.

-Other grievances for which reform was demanded were excessive taxation and the rapacity of the evil counsellors who controlled the king.
+Other grievances for which reform was demanded were excessive taxation and the rapacity of the evil counsellors who controlled the King.